arijitgupta42/DinoSmile/README.md

 # Dino Smile

 ## Dino Run controlled by smiling.
-The software recognizes when you're miling using a Haar Cascade Classifer in OpenCV and Python
+The software recognizes when you're smiling using a Haar Cascade Classifer in OpenCV and Python

 ![](DinoSmile.gif)